Riad (architecture)

+Etymology

+The term riad comes from the Arabic term for "gardens": رياض (riyāḍ), the plural of روضة (rawḍa).
+Historically, the term referred to a type of interior garden common to historic Moorish architecture in Al-Andalus (Iberian Peninsula) and North Africa.
+In particular, it denoted a rectangular courtyard garden symmetrically divided into four parts along its central axes, typically with a fountain at its middle.

 History

-The term riad originates from the Arabic term for garden, رياض (riyad).
-Historically, the term referred to a type of interior garden common to historic Moorish architecture in Al-Andalus (Iberian Peninsula) and North Africa: in particular, a rectangular courtyard garden that is symmetrically divided into four parts along its central axes and typically has a fountain at its middle.

 Riad architecture ultimately has ancient roots in Mediterranean and Middle Eastern domestic architecture.
 Houses centered around inner courtyards existed across the ancient Greco-Roman world and, before that, in the ancient Middle East.
 Interior gardens are also an ancient feature of domestic architecture in the Middle East, and the geometrically arranged gardens of Islamic architecture derive from Iranian civilization in particular.
 Archaeological remains of similar gardens have been found in and around ancient Mesopotamia, and the later evolution of such gardens can be found in the grand geometrically-arranged gardens of Iranian and Mughal architecture, known as a chahar bagh.
 In addition to the existing influences of Greco-Roman culture in the Mediterranean, the formation of the Islamic world after the 7th century also spread and established these architectural models across the region and all the way to al-Andalus in the Iberian Peninsula.
 Interior gardens were a popular feature of palace architecture in the Islamic world because water and greenery were associated with images of paradise in Islam.